 But how can you tell which of your things should be in which category?
 It’s easy enough to know that items purchased at discount stores would most probably be in the “donate” category – but what if you inherited some special items?
 What if you are helping an elderly relative move and they have many pieces of antique furniture and accessories?
 How do you find out what these items are worth?

 The answer is to get a general household appraisal done.
-As many of my customers have told me, it’s not about finding a long-lost Rembrandt in your midst, but rather having the peace of mind knowing that you did your due diligence.
+It’s not about finding a long-lost Rembrandt in your midst, but rather having the peace of mind knowing that you did your due diligence.
 This knowledge is especially important if you are the executor of an estate.

 So how do appraisals work?